 25 years ago, the seeds were planted to change the face of Disney fandom forever.
 When Tim Burton’s The Nightmare Before Christmas was initially released, it wasn’t particularly considered successful.
 Maybe audiences thought Burton’s dark (yet cuddly and very original) vision of Halloween crashing into the Yuletide spirit was too weird.
-But as happened with a lot of good but overlooked movies in the age of home video, its reputation grew and grew — or maybe the world finally got weird enough itself to accept Jack Skellington as the Pumpkin King, and get into Danny Elfman’s comic operetta score.
+But as happened with a lot of good but overlooked movies in the age of home video, its reputation grew and grew – or maybe the world finally got weird enough itself to accept Jack Skellington as the Pumpkin King, and get into Danny Elfman’s comic operetta score.
+Its success did a lot for its merchandising, now everyone can look elegantly spooky in a onesie with Jack Skellington on their chest.

 Whatever the reason, Disney discovered they had a sleeper hit, and now The Nightmare Before Christmas is one of their top brands in consumer products, and the Haunted Mansions in both Anaheim and Tokyo get annual magnificent makeovers to become “Jack’s Haunted Mansion Holiday.”